 Variable Description ACCT_FS File system on which /var/csa resides.
 The default is /var.
 MAIL_LIST List of users to whom mail is sent if fatal errors are detected in the accounting shell scripts.
-The default is root and adm.
+The default is root and adm for SGI ProPack 3 and csaacct for SGI ProPack 4.
 WMAIL_LIST List of users to whom mail is sent if warning errors are detected by the accounting scripts at cleanup time.
-The default is root and adm.
+The default is root and adm for SGI ProPack 3 and csaacct for SGI ProPack 4.
 MIN_BLKS Minimum number of free blocks needed in \${ACCT_FS} to run csarun or csaperiod.
 The default is 2000 free blocks.
 Block size is 1024 bytes.